liri-project/liri-music/README.md

 	c++:
 		TagLib (http://taglib.github.io/)
 	Qt:
-		Qt5.5 (Tested using 5.5.1)
+		Qt5.7
 		qml-material (https://github.com/papyros/qml-material)

-Liri Music is still early in development, however, if you'd like to give it a try, just install the dependencies, and then Qt Creator, and open the .pro file.
-Then run it from Qt Creator.

-Or you could build it by running the following (from the liri-vinyl subdirectory containing the .pro file):

-	qmake
+We don't have binaries yet, but feel free to try it out by building from source.
+Once all of the requirements are met, clone this repository, update the submodules, and then run the following (from the root of the project):

+	mkdir build && cd build
+	cmake ../
+	cd src
 	make
-	make install
+	./liri-vinyl

 ### Features